anvilproject/anvil-portal/content/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor.md

 Since the era of spotted cDNA microarrays, Bioconductor has assembled tools to help biologists and data scientists evaluate and analyze high-throughput assays.
 Basic commitments of the Bioconductor project include open development (we review and distribute packages contributed by members of the community), current curation (all packages in the ecosystem are compiled on three platforms to be compatible with the current version of R), and convenient distribution of software and data (packages can be efficiently installed using the R function BiocManager.)
 All packages include instructive vignettes, mixing narrative and "live code" to help ensure realistic experiences for readers and users.
 One recent offshoot of this approach is the "computable monograph" assembled as a collection of Rmarkdown chapters.
 This is the focus of today's popup.

-### Managing single-cell data
+### Managing Single-Cell Data

 As conscientious computational biologists, we have to be concerned with experimental protocols, data provenance, quality assessment and filtering processes, accurate annotation of digital outputs of assays, and properly documented reproducible analysis workflows.
 On the right is a figure from a paper by the main architect and author of the OSC book, Aaron Lun.
 This [paper](https://genome.cshlp.org/content/early/2017/10/13/gr.222877.117) addresses the use of spiked-in RNA species for the normalization of single-cell RNA-seq experiments.
 A major conceptual product of the paper is the appraisal of sources of variation in transcript counts attributable to aspects of spike-in preparation and addition to wells.

 ![Managing Single Cell Data](_images/analysis-managing-single-cell-data.png)

 What are the data underlying this paper?
 The answer is not straightforward.
-In this workshop we will consider the use of R to explore one representation of the data.
+In this workshop, we will consider the use of R to explore one representation of the data.

 Here's a report on it: